Innovation and Entrepreneurship

 The Challenge:

-Indian Americans have also been leaders in the healthcare industry for decades, contributing cutting-edge innovations, founding companies to meet the country’s medical needs, and serving on the frontlines of crises, including the ongoing Covid-19 pandemic.
+Indian Americans have also been leaders in the healthcare industry for decades, contributing cutting-edge innovations, founding companies to meet the country’s medical needs, and serving on the frontlines of crises.
 One in 20 US-based physicians is of Indian heritage.
 And we’ve paved the way as high-tech pioneers, with Indian-born executives having founded 15.5% of Silicon valley tech firms.
 In the tech sector, more than 70% of H-1B visas (work permits for foreign nationals) issued by the U.S. go to Indian software engineers.
 Due to the green card backlog, these individuals live, work, and pay taxes in the United States but have no realistic path to citizenship.
 These workers can be exploited by employers and lack any voice in the democratic process.

-Additionally, the business successes observed in our communities are not uniform across the board.
-South Asian Americans continue to face discrimination in the workplace and not enough legal protections and structures protect workers on long-term visas like the H-1B.
+In spite of these successes, many South Asian American entrepreneurs are hindered in their ability to pursue the American Dream.
+Even after recovering from pandemic-era shocks and inflation, South Asian Americans face persistent challenges when trying to access funding, capital, or relief.
+Our community continues to experience discrimination in the workplace and a lack of legal protections for workers on long-term visas like the H-1B.
 Large swaths of our community do not receive a living wage for their work, and in sectors like transportation, unfair predatory lending practices and inflated loans lead to unimaginable debt for undeserving, hardworking workers.
 For example, in New York City, taxi drivers– 40% of whom were South Asian– owed $500,000+ on average until successfully negotiating for debt relief.

 The Solution: